Chełm: History

 The first traces of settlement in the area of modern Chełm date back to at the least 9th century.
 The following century, a fortified town was created and initially served as a centre of pagan worship.
 In 981 the town, then inhabited by the Slavic tribe of Buzhans, was annexed from Poland by the Kievan Rus', along with the surrounding Cherven Towns.
 According to a local legend, Vladimir the Great built the first stone castle there in 1001.
 Following the Polish capture of Kiev in 1018, the region returned to Poland before it fell back to Kievan rule in 1031.

 In 1235, Daniel of Galicia granted the town a city charter and moved the capital of his domain in 1241–1272 after destruction of Halych by the Mongols in 1240–1241.
 Daniel also built a new castle atop the hill in 1237, one of the few Ruthenian castles that withstood Mongol attacks, and established an Orthodox eparchy (diocese) centered at the Basilica of the Birth of the Virgin Mary.
+According to a contemporary chronicle, under Daniel's rule the city was settled by migrants of various ethnicities, including Germans, Ruthenians and Poles, and housed many refugees fleeing from Tatar raids.
 Until the 14th century, the town developed as part of Kingdom of Galicia–Volhynia and then as part of the short-lived Princedom of Chełm and Belz (see Duchy of Belz).
 In 1366, king Casimir III the Great of Poland took control of the region after his victory in the Galicia–Volhynia Wars.
 On 4 January 1392, the town was relocated and granted rights under Magdeburg Law, with vast internal autonomy and the town saw an influx of Polish and other Catholic settlers.